PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 09:27:07
+Last updated: 2024-04-11 09:27:43
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: We didn't choose this life, we're just living in it. - Number Five